Developer(s) – Milky Tea Studios

 Controls – 5/10

-The one massive downside this game has in comparison with most other successful kart racing games is hat the controls are mercilessly and unnecessarily difficult to have to cope with.
-Making turns seem more like a chore than a legitimate challenge, thus a lot of time will be sent in this game crashing.
+The one massive downside Coffin Dodgers has in comparison with most other successful kart racing games is that the controls are mercilessly and unnecessarily difficult to have to cope with.
+Making turns seem more like a chore than a legitimate challenge, thus a lot of time will be spent in this game crashing.
 The game’s steam trailer even advertises the crash physics as if they are something to be enjoyed, but I’m sure players will feel much different when it keeps on happening every five minutes.